 Equal employment opportunity applies to all terms and conditions of employment, including but not limited to hiring, classification, promotion or transfer, discipline, discharge, layoff, compensation, job training, and benefits.
 The University supports the recruitment, employment, and advancement of women, minorities, individuals with disabilities, disabled veterans, and veterans of the Vietnam era for all positions that they are qualified to perform.
 Further, the University strives to enhance opportunities for mobility and promotion of qualified candidates who are current University employees.

 The University’s EEO officer ensures that all University-wide educational and employment policies, programs, and practices are administered in accordance with the guiding principles of equal opportunity, applicable laws, and the University’s identity as a Catholic and Vincentian institution.
-The EEO officer, Ms. Keaton Wong, may be reached at (718) 990-2660.
+The EEO officer, Ms. Danielle Haynes, may be reached at (718) 990-2660.